marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/ctime.rst

 CTIME --- Convert a time into a string
 **************************************

-.. index:: CTIME

-.. index:: time, conversion to string
+.. index:: CTIME, time, conversion to string, conversion, to string

-.. index:: conversion, to string

 .. function:: CTIME(TIME, RESULT)